tinganho/balanced-storage/README.md

 }
 ```

-Notice, that adding multiple objects simultaneously and at least having a method of subtracting them, even though the the subtraction methods only subtracts one from the storage.
+Notice, that adding multiple objects simultaneously and at least having a method of subtracting them, even though the the subtraction method only subtracts one from the storage.
 It still satisfy our balance definition.
 Any objects added can eventually be subtracted.

 ## Annotation